gabrieltmjr/roadmap-haskell/README.md

 ### 8. shortestPath :: RoadMap -> City -> City -> [Path] (Gabriel)

 _Computes all shortest paths connecting the two cities given as input.
 Note that there may be more than one path with the same total distance.
 If there are no paths between the input cities, then return an empty list.
 Note that the (only) shortest path between a city c and itself is [c]._

+This function uses a lot of auxiliary functions to calculate the shortest path.
+The algorithm implemented was Dijkstra's, and it was quite challenging to make it work with Haskell.
+Most of the functions use recursion, which can be a problem when dealing with bigger graphs.
+Also, the solution created only returns one shortest path, because the algorithm only goes through the RoadMap once, returning the shortest path found.

 ### 9. travelSales :: RoadMap -> Path, given a roadmap (Manuel)